-Mr. Philippe Barret Director and Chairman of the Board of Directors (appointed on 2 nd January 2019) Mr. Eric Rosenthal Director (appointed on 1 st February 2022) Mr. Alain Esquirol Director (appointed on 2 nd January 2019) Mr. Michel Wolter Director (Independent) (appointed on 2 nd January 2019) Mr. Alain Esquirol Director (appointed on 2 nd January 2019)
+Mr. Philippe Barret Director and Chairman of the Board of Directors

+(appointed on 2nd January 2019)

+Mr. Eric Rosenthal

+Director (appointed on 1st February 2022)

+Mr. Alain Esquirol

+Director (appointed on 2nd January 2019)

+Mr. Michel Wolter Director (Independent) (appointed on 2nd January 2019)

 As of the date of this report, Mr. Cédric Lootvoet and Mr. Bruno Valersteinas are the Company's legal representatives, in charge of daily management and authorized manager (dirigeant agréé) towards the Regulator.
-Mr Cédric Lootvoet (Chief Financial Officer) was approved by the CAA on 15th June 2023 Mr Bruno Valersteinas (Chief Executive Officer) was approved by the CAA on 1st August 2023.
+Mr Cédric Lootvoet (Chief Financial Officer) was appointed on 13th April 2023 and approved by the CAA on 15 June 2023.
+Mr Bruno Valersteinas (Chief Executive Officer) was appointed by the CAA on 3rd July 2023 and approved by the CAA on 1st August 2023..

-As of 31 December 2023 and as of the date of this report, the legal representative of the branch in France is Mr. Thierry Jouseau (Mandataire Général).
-He was appointed on 6 June 2019.
+As of 31 December 2024 and as of the date of this report, the legal representative of the branch in France is Mr. Olivier Givet (Mandataire Général).
+He was appointed on 4th June 2024 (for an effective date of 12 July 2024)